neondatabase/autoscaling/ARCHITECTURE.md

          controller, which then connects back to QEMU running outside the VM to make the change.
 The full flow is then: `autoscaler-agent` → API server → NeonVM controller → VM's QEMU.
     3. Send an `AgentRequest` with the desired resource allocation (even if it's the same!) and metrics to the plugin.
-Sending the current resources as desired is useful for releiving pressure from denied increases.
+Sending the current resources as desired is useful for relieving pressure from denied increases.
 (Refer to [Node pressure and watermarks](#node-pressure-and-watermarks) for more)
     4. The plugin's `PluginResponse` guarantees that its `Permit` will satisfy for each resource: